nyorain/swa/docs/notes.md

 	  using handles instead of file descriptors.
 Maybe just make this part of the cross platform api somehow?
 - option to load vkGetInstanceProcAddr dynamically
-- allow to not create a gl context for every window
+- allow to share gl contexts between windows
+	- or maybe not create one context per window? not important though, hundreds of windows isn't a priority usecase